 Packing a big, 2.5-litre five-cylinder turbo engine, the Focus ST has the kind of powerplant you’d expect to find in a rear-drive performance car.
-But this is a front-drive hatch that you can pick up for around £4k!
+But this is a front-drive hatch that you can pick up for not far north of £4k!

 The ST isn’t slow as standard, but they’re ripe for tuning.
 As much as 320bhp and 400lb/ft is achievable with an uprated exhaust system, a front mount intercooler, an induction kit, and a remap to suit.
 This will make for a very quick car indeed considering the minor upgrades.
 As well as the extra power, these mods allow the awesome, warbly, five-cylinder soundtrack to be heard, which is a major plus point on these cars.

 The ST is a heavy car with huge torque, so to help it handle like it should, a set of coilovers is a very wise move.
-To make the most of all that grunt, some sticky tyres like the Toyo R888R will transform a tuned car – from something that smokes the front wheels at every opportunity – to one that can put the power down no problem at all on road
+To make the most of all that grunt, some sticky tyres like the Toyo R888R will transform a tuned car: from something that smokes the front wheels at every opportunity, to one that can put the power down no problem at all on road and track.

-Renaultsport have made great hot hatches since the early 1990s, and the Clio 172 and 182 are still two of the most popular cars to use as trackday weapons.
-Although the 197 is a bigger, heavier car than its predecessors, it’s more powerful and still a relative lightweight compared to most modern hatches.
+Renaultsport have made great hot hatches since the 1990s, and the Clio 172 and 182 are still two of the most popular cars to use as track day weapons.
+Although the 197 is a bigger, heavier car than its predecessors, it’s more powerful and still a relative lightweight compared to most modern alternatives.